 As the design was tested in various field tests, we found that:

-As of 2018, we changed direction and moved to a phased implementation of the redesign plan to maintain effective design elements and implement them directly into the Consumer Expenditure Surveys Interview and Diary Survey.
+As of 2018, we changed direction and moved to a phased implementation of the redesign plan to maintain effective design elements and implement them directly into the Consumer Expenditure Interview and Diary surveys.

-The timeline for the Gemini redesign project has been revised to reflect the phased implementation plan for the redesign.
+The timeline for the Gemini Project reflects the phased implementation plan for the redesign.
 More information on the original redesign plan, results of various tests of the redesign plan, and the current plan for phased implementation are discussed in this presentation: An Introduction to the CE Redesign.
 The timeline for the project is shown in the figure below: